 Need a replacement tech toe?
 Want a backup for a critical mission?
 Just need toes for a splitboard?
 Have only one leg?
 Whatever the reason, you can't go wrong with Dynafit binding toe pieces.
-Select from the auto-locking Low Tech Race, race weight but non-auto-locking Speed Superlite, or the sturdy Radical toes with Power Towers.
-Here are some details:
+Select from the optionally-auto-locking Low Tech Race; race weight but non-auto-locking Speed Superlite; or the sturdy Radical toes with Power Towers, amongst others.
+Here are the details:

 If your stash of heels outweighs your stash of toes, it's time to grow more toes.
 And if you're going to go through some growing pains, you might as well make it some nice toes.
-The Plum binding toe pieces are relatively sturdy contraptions that have the same hole pattern as the Dynafit TLT Speed / Vertical / Comfort series (not to mention the Trab TR-Race, Hagan ZR, and La Sportiv..
+The Plum binding toe pieces are relatively sturdy contraptions that have the same hole pattern as the Dynafit TLT Speed / Vertical / Comfort series (not to mention the Trab, Hagan, Kreuzsp..

 Known as Snow Crabs, the Kreuzspitze binding toe pieces are some well-built pincers.
 The SCTT toes have strong steel springs that offer great retention.
 The SCTTT (that’s one more “T”) toes have titanium springs that make things a little lighter and more forgiving.
 Both feature a smooth locking mechanism with multiple notches for new versus broken-in tech fittings.
 The toe pieces s..

 Hagan has a nice lineup of racing and touring bindings.
 It would be a shame to not ski them because you lost a toe piece.
 Buy a replacement toe and get back out there.
 Also you'll probably want some screws since you clearly forgot to mount your bindings to your ski (unless you lost that too?).
 Below is our shiny collection of Hagan toe pieces.